Lyubov Sirota: Life

-In 2022, after a full-scale Russian invasion of Ukraine and a month-and-a-half stay under occupation, Lyubov Sirota was forced to leave her homeland and now she temporarily live abroad.
-But it continues to bear the truth, now about the cruel, terrible war of terrorist Russia in Ukraine.
-Thus, in August 2022, she participated in the 75th anniversary of Edinburgh International Festival in "the Poetry Reading: Art and Activism in the Nuclear Age" at the Scottish Poetry Library.
-Where 10 Scottish and international poets said about the catastrophic, widespread and persistent humanitarian and environmental consequences posed by the Russian invasion of Ukraine — another terrible reminder of the nuclear knife-edge on which the world is precariously balanced.
+In 2022, after a full-scale Russian invasion of Ukraine and a month-and-a-half stay under occupation, Lyubov Sirota was forced to leave her homeland and now lives abroad.
+In August 2022, she participated in the 75th anniversary of the Edinburgh International Festival in "the Poetry Reading: Art and Activism in the Nuclear Age" at the Scottish Poetry Library.